 Outcome of Stage 1 Appropriate Assessment Stage 1 Appropriate Assessment Determination Likely or Potentially Likely Significant Effects on Natura Sites identified, and project is not directly connected with or necessary to the nature conservation management of the Natura site.
-Proceed to Phase 2 Appropriate Assessment (See Section 4) No Likely Significant Effects on Natura Sites identified, or project is directly connected with or necessary to the nature conservation management of the Natura site.
+Proceed to Phase 2 Appropriate Assessment (See Section 4).
+'An appropriate assessment of a [] proposed development, [], is required because it cannot be excluded, on the basis of objective information, that the [] proposed development, individually or in combination with other plans or projects, will have a significant effect on a European site.'
+No Likely Significant Effects on Natura Sites identified, or project is directly connected with or necessary to the nature conservation management of the Natura site.
 Appropriate Assessment is not required